 - Bunny-Ears Lawyer: Harris's friend Foxy, who attended Phish shows under the influence as much as Harris and likes to stick his finger in people's mouths, is a practicing lawyer.

 - Cringe Comedy: Scott describes Harris as cringing during live calls from Phish fans.
+And when Harris hears himself on tape.
+And when Scott asked the band annoying questions backstage.

 - Epic Fail: One listener wrote in and said that if Harris argued in favor of breathing oxygen, people would suffocate.